Includes Airfare, Hotel, Tours, Transfers, and Baggage Handling

 Telephone: +354 483 4700

 Hotel Örk offers friendly accommodation and well-equipped facilities in beautiful surroundings.
 Each room has a private bathroom and is fitted with a refrigerator, coffee and tea pot, telephone, free WiFi and television.
 The bathrooms are equipped with both a shower and a bathtub.
-We have an outdoor swimming pool that features a water slide, hot tubs and geothermal sauna.
-Let our attentive staff pamper you with the best of Iceland’s healthy and wholesome food, some of which is grown right next-door in geothermally heated greenhouses.
+The impressive outdoor swimming pool features a water slide, hot tubs and geothermal sauna.
+Let the attentive staff pamper you with the best of Iceland’s healthy and wholesome food, some of which is grown right next-door in geothermally heated greenhouses.